Business-inteligence/Eksamens-Projekt/README.md

 Watson is able to call external API's and return handled data as a chat respond for the user.
 The watson assisant "Zeue" Is created on IBM's cloud service https://eu-gb.assistant.watson.cloud.ibm.com .

-The Flask application has been hosted on Heroku, https://dashboard.heroku.com/apps/weather-app-adj
+The Flask application has been hosted on Heroku, https://weather-app-adj.herokuapp.com You can get data on the paths /api/weather/denmark

 Illustion of my Intent